-If you were looking for cello teachers in Minneapolis, or you can't find a teacher you like in your local area that can give you the level of help you want, then you can't find a more qualified and experienced teacher anywhere than Byron Duckwall.
-He has taught cello and concertized for 30 years and his students range 5 years old to 65 year old adult beginners.
+If you were looking for a brilliant cello teacher in New York City, New Jersey or Woodstock NY area, or you can't find a teacher you like in your local area that can solve your technical and musical issues, then you can't find a more brilliant teacher anywhere than Byron Duckwall.
+He has taught cello and violin and concertized for 30 years.
 He has a great love of teaching perhaps because he came from a family of string teachers.

-Byron's cello instruction is uniquely effective because he is one of few experts on the methods of legendary teacher D.C.
+Byron's cello instruction is all about immediate results since he is one of few experts on the methods of legendary teacher D.C.
 Dounis.
-Byron's cello instruction can be summarized as "returning to your native instincts."
+The Dounis method can be summarized as "returning to your native instincts."
 He also enjoys teaching online cello lessons because it connects him students worldwide.
 He believes it is the wave of the future in teaching and along with the powerful Dounis method.

-So if you are searching for "cello teachers, Minneapolis," you are really in luck, because he is currently accepting new students at all levels locally.
-But if you live in Hong Kong, France, Germany, UK, Holland, or whereever, it doesn't matter beause you can receive his valuable instruction online.
-"I really enjoy teaching whether it's here in Minneapolis, or online with someone in New York City, Boston, Hawaii, Amsterdam or Tokyo, it is always inspiring to see people make creative leaps."
+So if you are searching for "cello teachers, New York," you are really in luck, because he is currently accepting new students at all levels locally.
+But if you live anywhere in world, you can receive his valuable instruction online.
+"I really enjoy teaching whether it's here in the New York area, or online with someone in Boston, San Jose, Amsterdam and so on, it motivates me to see people accomplish things they never thought possible."

-Byron teaches cello, violin and viola routinely online where he works with professionals, intermediate and advanced students but will only teach beginning children locally in person accompanied by a parent.
+Byron teaches violin, cello routinely online where he works with professionals, intermediate and advanced students.

 To set up a session email Byron at email@example.com or click below...